 Time Value of Money

-Today’s dollar is worth more than tomorrow’s because of inflation (on the side that’s unfortunate for you) and compound interest (the side you can make work for you).
+Money today is worth more than tomorrow’s because of inflation (on the side that’s unfortunate for you) and compound interest (the side you can make work for you).

 Time Value of Money Calculator

 PV: This means present value.
 Enter how much money you have today.
-If you have a $20 in your wallet, enter 20.
+If you have $20 in your wallet, enter 20.

 PMT: This means payment.
 It’s the amount that you’re adding to the PV per period.
 Think of it as a monthly contribution to an IRA (assuming you’re doing monthly compounding).

-FV: This is your future value.
+FVA: This is your future value of money.
 If you’re trying to calculate what your money will be worth in the future once you’ve made payments and had to compound, you’ll see your answer here.

 Using the Time Value of Money Formula

 Are you bored yet?
 I promise you it’s essential.
-With those variables you can answer questions like these:
+With those variables, you can answer questions like these:

-If I start with nothing today and put away $100 a month, what will I have in 10 years if I get 4% growth after inflation?
+If I start with nothing today and put away $100 a month, what will I have in 10 years if I get a 4% growth after inflation?

 Risk And Return